ucan-wg/spec/README.md

 Some capabilities are more than the sum of their parts.
 The canonical example is a can of soup and a can opener.
 You need both to access the soup inside the can, but the can opener may come from a completely separate source than the can of soup.
 Such semantics MAY be implemented in UCAN capabilities.
 This means that validating a particular capabilties MAY require more than one direct witness.
 The relevant witnesses MAY be of a different resource and action from the amplified capabaility.
 The delegated capability MUST have this behaviour in its semantics, even if the witnesses do not.

-## 5.5 Contextual Confinement

-For example,
-such caveats may attenuate a macaroon by limiting what objects and what actions it permits, or contextually confine it by requiring additional evidence, such as third-party signatures, or by restricting when, from where, or in what other observ- able context it may be used

 ## 5.6 Content Identifiers

 UCANs MAY be referenced by content ID (CID), per the [multiformats/cid](https://github.com/multiformats/cid) specification.
 The resolution of these addresses is left to the implementation and end user, and MAY (non-exclusively) include the following: local store, distributed hash table (DHT), gossip network, or RESTful service.